Academic Arts Homeschool Collective

 SHOP CLASS

-Age 13-18; $250/Semester — Thursday 2:00-3:00PM
+Age 13-18; $250/Semester — Tuesdays 2:00- 3:00PM OR Thursdays 2:00-3:00PM

 Students will dive into the fundamentals of woodworking, including essential shop safety, identifying and working with hardwoods and softwoods, using both kinds, as well as power tools.
 They’ll also explore basic construction and joinery techniques, laying a strong foundation in practical craftsmanship.
 In the second semester, building on those skills, students will advance to project design and learn to think and draw in three dimensions.
 We’ll introduce modern fabrication tools such as laser cutters and 3D printers, giving students a blend of traditional and contemporary maker skills.
 Throughout the year, students will complete individual projects and collaborate on group builds that foster creativity, teamwork, and problem-solving.
+This is two SEPARATE classes.
+This class only meets once per week.
+We are offering two different days for class size purposes.

 REQUIRED EQUIPMENT: Students MUST have Z87.1-rated safety glasses.
 Students MAY NOT attend even one class without these.